pauldambra/pauldambra.github.io/_posts/2014-04-27-logging-in.md

 (but not _right_ now)

-as an aside a [a colleague](https://twitter.com/LemoncogFoReal) just spotted how smelly this code is [in a screenshot on twitter from across a room!](https://twitter.com/LemoncogFoReal/status/468024884741013504)
+as an aside - [a colleague](https://twitter.com/LemoncogFoReal) just spotted how smelly this code is [in a screenshot on twitter from across a room!](https://twitter.com/LemoncogFoReal/status/468024884741013504)

 Logging in Tests
 ============